Why I Advocate Labeling of GMOs. (January 22, 2016)

 There are few ways to get people to do what you want them to do that are successful... at least successful for very long.
 If someone decides for themselves, that is best.
 With that thought in mind I decided to bring my Mom an assortment of healthy alternatives to tap water and take an afternoon to do a taste testing so SHE COULD DECIDE WHAT SHE LIKES and therefore is more likely to drink.

 I chose products that are readily available where she lives (we live in different cities) OR that I can bring when I visit.
+We had a pleasant afternoon taste testing (so at least I knew Mom got enough THAT day).

 Back to the Top